AllisonNB/PuzzleSwap/README.md

 # Puzzle Swap
-A surprisingly challenging puzzle utilizing Pragmatic DnD.
+A surprisingly challenging puzzle utilizing Pragmatic Drag & Drop.
 Also features a wonderfully cute furry creature. 😼

 # How To Use
 1. Use "npm install" to install all the project dependencies